italiancode/VybeWhale-Bot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support & Contact

 Built with ❤️ by Agbaka Daniel Ugonna Matthew (Big Dreams Web3)

-For support:
-- Create an issue on GitHub
-- Contact [@EricVybe](https://t.me/EricVybe) on Telegram for API related questions